 Satisfaction of all regulatory requirements typically takes many years, is dependent upon the type, complexity and novelty of the product candidate, and requires the expenditure of substantial resources for research and development and testing.
-Our research and clinical approaches may not lead to drugs that the FDA considers safe for humans and effective for the indicated uses we are studying.
+Our research and clinical approaches may not lead to drugs that the FDA considers safe for humans and effective for indicated uses.
 The FDA may require us to conduct additional clinical testing, in which case we would have to expend additional time and resources.
 The approval process may also be delayed by changes in government regulation, future legislation or administrative action or changes in FDA policy that occur prior to or during our regulatory review.
-Delays in obtaining regulatory approvals will:
+Delays in obtaining regulatory approvals may:

-- delay commercialization of, and product revenues from, our product candidates; and - · diminish the competitive advantages that we may have otherwise enjoyed.
+- delay commercialization of, and product revenues from, our product candidates; - · impose costly procedures on us; and - diminish the competitive advantages that we would otherwise enjoy.

-Even if we comply with all FDA regulatory requirements, we may never obtain regulatory approval for any of our product candidates.
-If we fail to obtain regulatory approval of any of our product candidates we will have fewer saleable products and corresponding lower product revenues.
+Even if we comply with all FDA requests, we may never obtain regulatory approval for any of our product candidates.
+If we fail to achieve regulatory approval of any of our product candidates we will have fewer saleable products and corresponding lower product revenues.
 Even if we receive regulatory approval of our products, such approval may involve limitations on the indicated uses or marketing claims we may make for our products.
 Further, later discovery of previously unknown problems could result in additional regulatory restrictions, including withdrawal of products.
-The FDA may also require us to commit to perform lengthy post-approval studies, for which we would have to expend additional resources, which could have an adverse effect on our operating results and financial condition.
+The FDA may also require us to commit to perform post-approval studies, for which we would have to expend additional resources, which could have an adverse effect on our operating results and financial condition.